netnutmike/screeps/README.md

 # screeps
 I am new to screeps but want to put my code in case it helps anyone else.

-This code is as of level 4.
-I have looked at others code and adopted it.
-This is very much still a work in progress.
-I have not yet written any code to advance and take over other rooms.

-I just finished a basic defense system with a tower and also defense creeps will be created if a hostile creep enters my room.
+This code started at level 4.
+It is interesting to look through how far the code has advanced since the first upload.

 There is still much automation yet to create, more than I even know of.

 This code is very very ugly, once I get it all figured out I want to re-write it in Classes or at a minimum restructure and make it pretty.

-The ultimate goal is to be able to create a room, drop this code and let the room grow on it's with you only needed to put construction items when and where needed.
+The ultimate goal is to be able to create a room, drop this code and let the room grow on it's own with you only needing to put construction items when and where needed.

 # TODO List
 For the latest to do list look at the top of the main.js file.
 That is where I am adding things as I think about them.
 You will also find TODO: in the code.